-Proposition 4.6.
-For an ideal I in a ring R, TFAE:
+PROPOSITION 4.7.
+For an ideal I in a ring R, the following are equivalent: (i) I is prime.

-- (i) I is prime. - (ii) R/I is an integral domain.
+(ii) R/I is a domain.

-Corollary 4.7.
+COROLLARY 4.8.
 A maximal ideal is prime.

-Proof.
-If I is maximal, R/I is a field, hence an integral domain, so I is prime. $\square$
+PROOF.
+If I is maximal, R/I is a field, hence a domain, so I is prime.

-Corollary 4.7 is the first instance of a somewhat mysterious meta-principle in ideal theory: for some property P of ideals in a ring, it is very often the case that an ideal which is maximal with respect to the satisfaction of property P (i.e., is not strictly contained in any other ideal satisfying P) must be prime.
+Corollary 4.8 is the first instance of a somewhat mysterious meta-principle in ideal theory: for some property P of ideals in a ring, it is very often the case that an ideal which is maximal with respect to the satisfaction of property P (i.e., is not strictly contained in any other ideal satisfying P) must be prime.
 In the above, we saw this with P = "proper".
 Here is another instance:

-Proposition 4.8.
-(Multiplicative Avoidance) Let R be a ring and $S \subset R$ .
-Suppose: 1 is in S; 0 is not in S; and S is closed under multiplication: $S \cdot S \subset S$ .
-Let $\mathcal{I}S$ be the set of ideals of R which are disjoint from S. Then:
+PROPOSITION 4.9.
+(Multiplicative Avoidance) Let R be a ring and $S \subset R$.
+Suppose: 1 is in S; 0 is not in S; and S is closed under multiplication: $S \cdot S \subset S$.
+Let \mathcal{I}S be the set of ideals of R which are disjoint from S. Then: a) \mathcal{I}S is nonempty: